stavro/arc/README.md

   :version_timeout, 15_000 # milliseconds
 ```

+To disable asynchronous processing, add `@async false` to your upload definition.

 ## Storage of files

 Arc currently supports Amazon S3 and local destinations for file uploads.